 You’ve Installed a Home Security System…Now What?

-A home security system can provide some of the most effective and affordable protection from crime, as well as peace of mind.
+A home security system can provide some of the most effective and affordable detection and notification of a crime, as well as peace of mind.
 For one, a burglar alarm lowers your risk of becoming a break-in victim.
 It is widely estimated that homes without an alarm are 300% more likely to be broken into than a home with an alarm system.
 Also, according to a study by Criminal Justice and Criminology researcher Joseph Kuhns, roughly 83% of a group of convicted burglars would check to see if a home had an alarm system before attempting a break-in.
 Out of this same group, only around 13% would continue the break-in if an alarm system was found.

 The presence of an alarm can also greatly reduce the damage done during a burglary.
 The latest FBI data reports that the average burglary costs $2,251, which is much higher than the cost of the average alarm system.
 In the unlikely event that a home with an alarm system does get broken into, the burglar is unlikely to stay in the house long while the siren is going off.

 However, just having a security system in your home is not enough.
-Many security system owners do not take full advantage of the protection their system offers.
-Following these security system use tips and best practices will help you use your alarm system at its full potential and provide even more protection against crime.
+Many security system owners do not take full advantage of the features their system offers.
+Following these security system use tips and best practices will help you use your alarm system at its full potential.

 Security System Use Tips